Tips for Your First Day at Uni or College

 Fill your backpack with everything you’ll need for a potentially hectic day – Food, water, a fully charged phone, headphones, etc.

-If your course is online (either because it’s planned that way, or because our friend COVID-19 has got in the way again) then equip yourself with everything that you’ll need for that scenario too.
-You’ve already got virtual learning and communication skills - now is the time to use them.
+If your course is online, then equip yourself with everything that you’ll need for that scenario too.
+You’ve already got virtual learning and communication skills – now is the time to use them.
 Make sure your devices are set up and that the internet’s working.

 Decide how you’ll get to uni, and how you’ll get around campus once you’re there.
 Here at AIT, both our Melbourne and our Sydney campuses are located close to public transport options – you’ll just need to top up your myki or your Opal card and you’re good to go.
 But not all colleges are the same.
 For some, you’ll need to drive or carpool – which means planning the trip and parking at the other end.